 As an instructor, I had to give lots of exams.
 UC Berkeley insisted that I had objective means of determining grades.
 So I was stuck with giving exams.
 One day I just plain got sick of it and decided to try something that was better for the students, better for me and would not injure the UC or, I hoped, my job.
 Here’s how it unfolded.

 “Groan – grumble – ” and other signs of gastrointestinal distress.

 “Yea – you know, I’m not too thrilled either, so tonight we’re going to try something different.
 The exam will look like the previous exams; all the questions will be True / False or Multiple Choice to make grading easy on us.
 Yes, I said “us” because right after I call time, you’ll swap exams with someone sitting near you and grade that person’s paper while they grade yours.
 But as we review our answers we’re going to add a new spin that I bet you’ve never heard of.

 “I’ll read out each question and then announce the correct answer.
 You are then invited to , and listen very carefully, you are invited to challenge my answer to each and every every question.”

 Suspicious and dubious looks came back at me from around the room.

 “Here’s how a challenge will work.
 If you think my answer is flawed or ambiguous or flat out wrong – you get to call me on it.
-You will make your case right here, from your seat, but before the whole class.
-I’ll consider the details of your challenge and we’ll discuss here and live, how my question and answer are not clean and tight but are flawed somehow.
-Make you case as strong as you can because, you could be a hero tonight!
+You will make your case right here, from your seat and before the whole class.
+I’ll consider your challenge and defend my answer as I see fit.
+We’ll discuss our positions, others can weigh it and we’ll beat your case up until one of us prevails about whether my question and answer are clean and tight or flawed somehow.
+Make your case as strong as you can because, if you win, you could be a hero tonight!

 “Yea – you could be a hero because any question and answer that you convince me is flawed gets to stay in for grading, but everyone – the whole class – gets it right.”